The basics of apprenticeship

-- If you choose to indenture directly with your employer instead of the BC Carpenters Union, there are many obstacles to watch out for.
+- If you choose to indenture directly with your employer instead of the CMAW Local, there are many obstacles to watch out for.
 For example, if you leave your employer, you have to ensure that the government apprenticeship office will accept credits from your next employer.
 You must also notify your government apprenticeship counsellor each time you change employers and you must complete formal transfer papers.
 If you've indentured with CMAW, you will receive assistance with all of these complex procedures.

 Wages: earn as you learn

 CMAW Apprentices earn according to guidelines outlined within the collective agreements.
-Once indentured, an Apprentice starts at 50% of a Journeyperson's wage.
-This increases 5% every six months over the duration of the apprenticeship term.
+Once indentured, an Apprentice starts at a set % of a Journeyperson's wage.
+This increases over the duration of the apprenticeship term.
 As a union Apprentice you will have medical and dental benefits, an industry pension, travel allowances, a form of wage loss insurance and life insurance in addition to the regular benefits such as Employment Insurance (EI) and Canada Pension.

 Can Women be apprentices and tradespersons?

 Yes!
-A number of women are now working very successfully as journeyperson Carpenters and Apprentices.
-The union, the construction industry and contractors are encouraging women to start a carpentry career through apprenticeship.
-It is not easy for women to start in construction but there is support and help from the carpenters union, other trades people, apprenticeship counselors and other apprentices.
+A number of women are now working very successfully as journeypersons and Apprentices.
+The union, the construction industry, and contractors are encouraging women to start a career through trade apprenticeship.
+It is not easy for women to start in construction but there is support and help from the union, other trades people, apprenticeship counselors and other apprentices.

-Contact our Carpenters Union organizers.
+Contact your Local Union.
 They can give you more information on the union apprenticeship program and help you transfer over if that's what you want to do.

 Contact us for more information on becoming an Apprentice: